imshubham27/Python/Scraping_website/README.md

 [IMDB](https://www.imdb.com/movies-coming-soon/?ref_=inth_cs)

 ## About this project
-Find the latest new movies coming soon to theaters,release dates, cast, directors all here on a csv file.
+Find the latest new movies coming soon to theaters,release dates, cast, directors all here on a 'Output.csv' file.

 ## Importing libraries